granthamtaylor/windmark/docs/whitepaper/whitepaper.typ

 UniTTab also adapted TabBERT's custom self-supervised learning task to work with continuous fields.
 Instead of reconstructing the raw scalar values of each field via regression, UniTTab simplified the problem into one of ordinal classification, in which the model attempts to determine the discretized bin of masked continuous field values.
 They modified the loss function to "smoothen" the loss if the predicted bin is "closer" to the actual value, a technique that they described as "neighborhood loss smoothing."

 UniTTab's improvements over TabBERT resulted in significantly better performance; however.
 The authors did not share their source code.
 Additionally, they were vague in how they implemented their "row type" embedding system.
 They require that each event be associated with a registered "row type" and that each "row type" has a required, non-nullable schema, which requires an extraordinarily complex implementation to be able to be trained with accelerated hardware.
-We were unable to reproduce their results.

 == Consolidating Complex Field Types with the Modular Field Embedding System

-TabBERT and UniTTab both contributed a great deal to complex sequential modeling.
+TabBERT and UniTTab both contributed a great deal to multi-structured sequential modeling.
 TabBERT introduced the idea of hierarchical attention to capture the two-dimensional nature of multivariate sequences.
 UniTTab improved upon TabBERT to utilize continuous fields. @unittab @tabformer

 We introduce a novel approach to consolidate the embedding strategies of the previous papers with a focus on automation and extensibility, providing the following benefits:
 + Combine the abilities of the above papers (supporting discrete, continuous field types) while providing improved support for nullable heterogeneous fields without requiring a set schema for each "row type."
-+ Introduce a unique representation of "entities" and geospatial coordinates.
++ Introduce a unique representation of timestamps, "entities" and geospatial coordinates.
 We define an "entity" as a discrete input with a finite but impractically large input space, such as a device ID, a login session, a phone number, or a merchant name.
-+ Support arbitrarily complex field types, such as text, images, video, and audio, by leveraging foundation models to embed field values for each universal modality as required.
++ Develop a modular embedding strategy to embed arbitrarily complex field types, such as text, images, video, and audio, by leveraging foundation models to embed field values for each universal modality as required.

 To embed the wide variety of these fields, we have developed the Modular Field Embedding System (MFES) to initiate and route modular field types.
 The MFES manages a set of unique field embedders for each supported field type with extensibility in mind, so embedders for new field types may be independently managed as a "plugin" system.

 As stated above, UniTTab supports discrete and continuous fields through a system the authors call "row types," in which each event must have a specific type with a rigid, non-nullable structure.
 This system is inflexible and not necessarily intuitive to implement either.
 We offer an alternative approach that does not require any concept of "row types" but instead relies upon "field types."
 Instead of trying to define the unique "type" of each event, we view the data structure from the perspective of its unique fields.

+Because of this design, each model is designed exclusively for a ledger.
+In other words, the fields in a ledger define the model's architecture.

 A simple analogy comes from the concept of _dataframes_.
 You might view a data frame as a list of tuples, each tuple being a row.
 Alternatively, you could view a data frame as a dictionary of lists, each being a column.
-In this analogy, UniTTab elected to focus on the row-major structure of lists of tuples to avoid representing null values.
+In this analogy, UniTTab elected to focus on the row-major structure of lists of tuples to avoid having to represent null values.
 We developed a tensor representation around the field types similar to a column-major data frame representation.
-This approach allows for extensible methodology by which we later define arbitrarily complex field types.
+This approach is more flexible and allows for automatic architecture resolution.

 #figure(
     image("../diagrams/dataframe.drawio.svg"),